Agency of Religious Moderation and Human Resource Development

-The Agency of Religious Moderation and Human Resource Development (Indonesian: Badan Moderasi Beragama dan Pengembangan Sumber Daya Manusia, abbreviated as BMBPSDM) is the supporting unit of the Ministry of Religious Affairs which is responsible for promoting religious moderation dan fostering the development of the ministry's human resource and capabilities in Indonesia.
+The Agency of Religious Moderation and Human Resource Development (Indonesian: Badan Moderasi Beragama dan Pengembangan Sumber Daya Manusia, abbreviated as BMBPSDM) is the supporting unit of the Ministry of Religious Affairs, which is responsible for promoting religious moderation and fostering the development of the ministry's human resource and capabilities in Indonesia.
 It was formed on 26 January 2023.

 History

 The agency is established as a replacement for the Ministry of Religious Affairs' Research, Development, Education, and Training Agency which already integrated with National Research and Innovation Agency (Indonesian: Badan Riset dan Inovasi Nasional, BRIN) as part of the Research Organization for Social Sciences and Humanities (Indonesian: Organisasi Riset Ilmu Pengetahuan Sosial dan Humaniora, ORIPSH) and Research Organization for Archaeology, Language, and Letters (Indonesian: Organisasi Riset Arkeologi, Bahasa, dan Sastra, ORARBASTRA).
-The integration left only the former agency's Education and Training part to not be integrated into BRIN.
+The integration left only the former agency's Education and Training part unintegrated into BRIN.
 Eventually, the Center for Religious Harmony (Indonesian: Pusat Kerukunan Umat Beragama) of the Ministry of Religious Affairs also merged with the remnant of the former Research, Development, Education, and Training Agency.
 The amalgamation resulted in the formation of the BMBPSDM.

-The first head of the agency is Suyitno, a Ministry of Religious Affairs official.
+The agency's first head is Suyitno, a Ministry of Religious Affairs official.